opentaps/open-climate-investing/book/New-Asset-Classes.md

 - Find a public equivalent to what you're planning to invest in.
 For example, Hannon Armstrong (HASI) is a public company that owns solar and other renewable energy assets.
 - Get a liquidity premium of at least an additional 1% in return or 20% in valuation for a private investment versus a publicly traded alternative.
 In real estate terms, that's a 5% cap rate for a private investment versus a 4% cap rate for a publicly traded one.
 This is __fair value__.
 If you can get more, it's even better.
 - Diversify

-Then for the details: Is this investment debt (promising fixed payments) or equity?
-If it's debt, think about the usual:

-- Offtaker counter party default risk
-- Value of assets supporting the debt
-- What is the recovery process in the event of default?
-- Rollover risk: What is the term of the debt, and how easily could it be refinanced so you can be repaid?
-In the extreme are cryptocurrency stablecoins which promise the liquidity of cash.
-Is the asset liquid enough to fund all of it?
-Usually the answer is no.

-If it's equity, think about the usual:

-- Projected revenues
-- Probability they'll be realized
-- Debt that's senior to you

 It's possible you'll be right and make money.